The-Hobb-Network/Pack-RL/README.md

 9. Click OK
 10. Skip conditions
 11. On Settings: keep everything by default, but uncheck the box “stop the task if it runs longer than..”

+Note that when your computer boots it opens a terminal / command prompt.
+DO NOT CLICK THIS AWAY!
+This is the script running and updating the resource pack for you.
+It will close itself when done.